 She was a small woman who seemed to disappear into small spaces – keeping herself out of sight.
-Yet, I knew she saw everything and knew everything, including things that most people never know.
+Yet, I knew she saw everything and knew everything including things that most people never know.
 You see, my Grandmother was a witch.

 My Grandmother lived in Brooklyn in a brick house, right next door to the boxer Rocky Graziano.
-On weekend nights, when I stayed with my Grandmother, the noises from Rocky’s parties found their way into Grandmother’s house, Grandmother would stick her head out the window, and strangely her soft voice carried through the night air as she calmly instructed Rocky to simply “Keep Quiet, Rrrrrocky!”
+On weekend nights, when I stayed with my Grandmother, the noises from Rocky’s parties found their way into Grandmother’s house, Grandmother would stick her head out the window, and strangely her soft voice would carry through the night air as she calmly instructed Rocky to simply “Keep Quiet, Rrrrrocky!”
 The R’s always trilling their way over the driveway to Rocky’s house.

 One day Rocky appeared at the door begging, “Grandma please, my house is infested with ants.
 Please come over and get rid of them,” (you see everyone knew of Grandmother’s powers).
 She filled her bag with things, and took my hand, and over to Rocky’s we went.
-She took out something that looked like chalk, and she walked around the house in two counter directions drawing a line around its base and muttering some sounds as I walked beside her.
+She took out something that looked like chalk, and she walked around the house twice in counter directions drawing a line around its base and muttering some sounds as I walked beside her.
 Then she said: “Rrrrrocky, get rid of the ants in your house and none will ever cross your door again, and remember keep the noise down or else…”

 Years later, when I announced that I was pregnant, my Grandmother came to my house, placed a chair in the center of the kitchen, sat me in it, and drew out some objects that looked like gourds.
 She commanded me to bite the ends of each to make sure I had a male child.
 And so I did; I had a son.
 And anyone in the family who didn’t bite the gourd had a female child.

 At times Grandmother would strangely disappear.
 Once my Aunt followed her to a cemetery.
 Now my Aunt knew that two of Grandmother’s children had died in childhood.
 She and my Grandmother had visited the graves together.
 But this was an unknown cemetery.
 My Aunt followed my Grandmother to two graves where Grandmother stopped and knelt.
-When she rose my Aunt confronted her.
+When she rose, my Aunt confronted her.
 Seems my Grandmother had given birth to twins that died at birth – the umbilical cords wrapped around their necks.
 Grandmother said it was a family curse.
 But, luckily she had lifted the curse and had it transferred.
 Years later a relative on the other side of my family gave birth to stillborn twins, the umbilical cord wrapped around their necks.

 And no one in the family has a photo of Grandmother that’s in focus – all show her as if encased in a haze – or is it an aura?